 About the Ryukyu Bujutsu Kenkyu Doyukai (RBKD)

-The Ryukyu Bujutsu Kenkyu Doyukai, which translates to Society for the Study of Okinawan Martial Arts in English, is an international organization founded in 1985 by Master Chogi Kishaba in Okinawa and Shihan Toshihiro Oshiro in the United States for the purpose of studying and developing traditional Okinawan karate and kobujutsu technique.
+The Ryukyu Bujutsu Kenkyu Doyukai (Society for the Study of Okinawan Martial Arts) is an international organization founded in 1985 by Master Chogi Kishaba in Okinawa and Shihan Toshihiro Oshiro in the United States for the purpose of studying and developing traditional Okinawan karate and kobujutsu technique.

 All RBKD member schools include Yamanni-ryu kobujutsu in their curriculum, typically alongside one or more empty-hand styles of martial arts.
-The RBKD philosophy is that careful study and practice of Yamanni-ryu can expand and enrich practice of any martial art, especially those with roots in Okinawan karate.
+The RBKD philosophy is that careful study and practice of Yamanni-ryu can expand and enrich the student's understanding of any martial art, especially those with roots in Okinawan karate.

-Today the RBKD includes active member dojos around the world, including in the United State, Europe, and Japan, comprising hundreds of students.
+Today the RBKD includes active member dojos around the world, including in the United State, Europe, and Japan.
 Shihan Oshiro teaches many seminars each year around the world.